QSOs with the West Coast have been always the most thrilling, also on the higher bands, and on Topband they are my main target.

 The following graphs show the number of QSO’s with California and Washington state/Vancouver, the toughest paths from Europe, but both areas with many regularly active and well equipped stations.
 These graphs do not show the same growing as the previous one, because most of the openings are given by the same big guns already worked many times…..

-It should also be explained why the best months for California are generally from January to March, while for Washington and VE7 they are from September to December!
+It should also be explained why the best months for California are generally from January to March, while for Washington and VE7 they are from September to December! (but only N7UA worked in the seasons 2010 and 2011…and not even him in 2012/2013 !)

 In any case, why such a difference between the behaviour of these paths, 30/40 degrees West of North, and the similar one to Japan, 40 degrees East of North?
 See here for a comparison.
-OK, we should relate to the Magnetic and not the Geographic Pole, but it has been a long period without ant geomagnetic disturbance!
+OK, we should relate to the Magnetic and not the Geographic Pole, but it has been a long period without any geomagnetic disturbance!

 Finally I built the following graphs where the cumulative West Coast openings are indicated for each day, in order to find the correlation between them and the daily Solar Flux and A Index variations.
 Once again, despite the regular activity on both sides, it seems difficult to see such correlation!